jovanliuc/jovan-resume/2025/resume.md

 # Jovan Liu

-> Passionate software engineer with more than **10** years of experience
+> Passionate software engineer with **10 +** years of experience
-> in system architecture design and solution design.
+> in system architecture design, solution design, project & resources management.
 > Proficient in frontend, backend, microservices,
 > and cloud-native development,
 > as well as agile methodologies and DevSecOps practices.